marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/enumerator-attributes.rst

   information about why the enumerator is deprecated, or what they should do instead.
 Note that the warnings only occurs for uses.

+:gcc-attr:`unavailable`

+  .. index:: unavailable enumerator attribute

+  The :gcc-attr:`unavailable` attribute results in an error if the enumerator is used anywhere in the source file.
+In other respects it behaves in the same manner as the :gcc-attr:`deprecated` attribute.